Storytelling with data: 5 steps to inspire action

 This is an absurdly unfair (albeit make-believe) task.
 Telling your entire life story in one number would be incredibly limiting.
-Whatever the number, your readers would demand to know more – What are your dreams and aspirations?
+Whatever the number, your readers would demand more: What are your dreams and aspirations?
 What big decisions have shaped your life?

 Despite the challenges of numerical shorthand, it’s oftentimes how we communicate in the workplace – hiring rates, performance targets, engagement scores – the list goes on.